BiOpt/BiOpt.github.io/_pages/bolib.md

 $\texttt{BOLIB}$
 ---

  This is the old version of  bilevel optimization test problems libary: $\texttt{BOLIB}$ ([more information here](https://github.com/ShenglongZhou/BOLIB)).
-It only contains 124 nonlinear bilevel optimization test examples ([more details here](https://www.researchgate.net/publication/325120369)).
+It contains 124 nonlinear bilevel optimization test examples ([more details here](https://www.researchgate.net/publication/325120369)).

+$\texttt{BOLIBver2}$
+---
+This is a new version constructed based on the old one.
+[BOLIBver2.zip](\files\BOLIBEver2.zip) comprises  138 nonlinear including 124 ones from $\texttt{BOLIB}$, 24 linear and  11 simple bilevel optimization test examples.
+Refer to [BOLIB2019_test_examples_library_version2.pdf](\files\BOLIB2019_test_examples_library_version2.pdf) for more information, such as dimensions, best known solutions  or  starting points.
 All examples are coded through Matlab and saved in m-files.
 Each m-file has similar pattern.
 For example,

  ```
 function w=DempeLohse2011Ex31b(x,y,keyf,keyxy)